HenryAmm/tictactutorial/README.md

     (representing heads or tails)

     ii) Store the player's input in a variable.
-The input will be a string, you need to convert it to an integer using the '.to_i' method.
+The input will be a string, you need to convert it to an integer using the *.to_i* method.

-        - methods can be 'chained' together like this: choice.chomp.downCase
+        - methods can be 'chained' together like this: *choice.chomp.downCase*

         - This example takes the variable 'choice' and removes extra whitespace(chomp), then it converts the 'choice' string to lowercase letters.